Qwendu/SC/HonourForever/Mining/Asteroid/BaseLine.md

 2. Scan for ore if none has been found
 3. If a suitable Asteroid has been found, team up with other miners
 4. Crack Asteroid fully into purple extractable pieces
-5. One Miner extracts and ships the goods to CRU-L1 for refinement
-6. Other Miners continue from step 2
+5. One Miner extracts and ships the [ORE](#ore) to CRU-L1 for refinement | Other Miners continue from step 2

 Miners take turns in extracting the Ore, so that after n asteroids are mined, all n members of the Miner Squad get paid.
 Miners should always double check if an Asteroid is worth taking!